 A number of derogations are proposed to ensure the proposal is targeted to the risk or to avoid double regulation.
 These are summarised in Table 4.

-SEAC notes that the Dossier Submitter’s proposed was revised during opinion making based on responses to the consultation.
+SEAC notes that the Dossier Submitter’s proposal was revised during opinion making based on responses to the consultation.
 The opinion reflects the revised proposal.
-All revisions to the proposal are described in the Background Document.
+All revisions to the proposal are documented in the Background Document.

-Table 4 Proposed derogations by the Dossier Submitter
+Table 4 Derogations proposed by the Dossier Submitter